 Midge / EmergersBarr's Emerger

 The Barrs Emerger is a versatile and effective pattern designed by John Barr.
-It is intended to imitate the emerging stage of mayflies, making it a deadly choice during a hatch.
+It is intended to imitate the emerging stage of mayflies, making it an effective choice during a hatch.

 Spring, Summer, Fall